 Aubrey Irwin said, “This exhibition reminds us that some people travel to enjoy warmth and sunshine but many others are influenced by a desire to find new perspectives and intellectual stimulation.
 At Tourism Ireland we think of these potential visitors as ‘Culturally Curious’ and they are our primary focus.
 They enjoy discovery and getting a very personal holiday experience.
-This exhibition helps to showcase the hidden gem that is the Armagh Robinson Library and gives visitors to Armagh a reason to linger and so to dine and stay in an area that has a wealth of sites to satisfy their curiosity.”
+This exhibition helps to showcase the hidden gem that is the Armagh Robinson Library.
+It also gives visitors to Armagh a reason to linger, to dine and to stay in an area that has a wealth of sites to satisfy their curiosity.”

 Brian Johnston said, “It is timely that this exhibition includes records of travel and walking tours taken by visitors and explorers in different countries over the centuries.
 It gives a topical link with Armagh City, Banbridge and Craigavon Borough Council’s walking tours which are being offered throughout the summer in the City of Armagh.
 We hope that today’s travellers will visit Armagh Robinson Library to see the areas of interest for travellers of yesteryear.”

-The Library and its second building at No 5 Vicars’ Hill invite visitors, both local and overseas, to include the Hill of Armagh and its buildings as part of their journey in Armagh.
+The Library and No 5 Vicars’ Hill invite visitors, both local and overseas, to include the Hill of Armagh and its buildings as part of their journey in Armagh.